La-Lojban/lojban.pw/pages/books/learn-lojban.md

 > _You know … ⇒ Do you know?_

-In Lojban we can retain the order of words.
+In Lojban, we can retain the order of words.

-We turn any assertion into a _yes/no_ question by simply putting the word **xu** somewhere in the sentence, for example in the beginning:
+To turn any assertion into a _yes/no_ question, we simply insert the word **xu** somewhere in the sentence, for example at the beginning:

 > **xu do nelci le gerku**
 > _Do you like the dogs?_

-<pixra url="/assets/pixra/cilre/gerku.jpg" caption="le gerku" definition="the dog / the dogs"></pixra>
+<pixra url="/assets/pixra/cilre/le_prenu_e_le_gerku.png" caption="ti prenu .i ti gerku" definition="This is a person.
+This is a dog."></pixra>

 le gerku
 : the dog, the dogs

-Remember that in Lojban punctuation like "?" (question mark) is totally optional and used mostly for stylistic purposes.
+Remember that in Lojban, punctuation like "?" (question mark) is totally optional and used mostly for stylistic purposes.
 After all, we use the question word **xu** that shows the question anyway.

 Other examples: